 Step #2: Cook the Shallots and Mushrooms

-I really love chicken in white wine sauce with mushrooms.
-I find it just adds a bit more interest and texture to this recipe.
+• I really love the addition of shallots and mushrooms in this recipe.
+I find it adds a bit more interest and texture to the dish.

-To begin, you'll sautΓ© up some shallots on medium-high heat until they are translucent and fragrant.
-I like to give those a head start before the mushrooms to bring out their best flavor.
+• To begin, you’ll sauté up some shallots on medium-high heat until they are translucent and fragrant.
+I like to give those a head start before adding the mushrooms, to bring out their best flavor.

 Why Slicing Your Own Mushrooms Works Best